DFP Video advertising overview

 - Non-linear ads are display or video ads that appear during video content playback, without disrupting playback.

 DFP also includes support for companion ads, which can display on the page around the video player.
 Learn more about these formats in the IAB guidelines.

 Video players and ad delivery

-The basic component of video advertising is a video player.
-Without a video player, neither video content nor video ads can show on your site.
-Video players can be custom-built by you, or provided by a video technology partner.
+The basic component of serving video content and ads on your site is the video player.
+These can be custom-built by you, or provided by a video technology partner.

 Standards for serving video ads

-VAST (Video Ad Serving Template): the standard for serving and tracking video ads.
-DFP uses VAST to display ads, so your player and ad response must be VAST compliant.
+- VAST (Video Ad Serving Template): the standard for serving and tracking video ads.
 In order to be IAB-compliant, every tag in a VAST chain must point directly to VAST XML.
 HTTP redirects are not supported.
 Learn more

-VMAP (Digital Video Multiple Ad Playlist): the standard for multi-ad playlists.
+- VMAP (Digital Video Multiple Ad Playlist): the standard for multi-ad playlists.
 VMAP is used to schedule a playlist of video ads and manage their exact placement.
 It does not define the video ads themselves, but creates inventory.
 The ads are defined by the VAST response.
-Learn more about ad rules and VMAP.
+Learn more

 Integrate your player with the Google IMA SDK

 The Google Interactive Media (IMA) SDK enables your player to display linear, non-linear, and companion ads in interactive media content such as videos, games, and audio streams.